You are here

 Overview

-Embark on a unique philosophical adventure through which you will engage with a carefully curated selection of some of the greatest intellectual and artistic masterpieces ever produced, alongside gaining a comprehensive legal education.
-You will discover how ideas can make a difference as well as master the prescribed areas of knowledge needed for future admission to the legal profession.
+Embark on a unique philosophical adventure where you’ll explore the ideas, texts and questions that have shaped Western traditions of thought alongside a comprehensive legal education.
+You will discover how ideas can make a difference as well as master the prescribed areas of knowledge needed for admission to the legal profession.

 Studying a Bachelor of Laws, will provide a thorough grounding in Australian law, with a real-world focus on the essential practical skills and the social and ethical context in which the law operates.

-This degree also offers generous scholarship opportunities valued at up to $32,000 per annum across the full course of study, as well as an opportunity to engage in a bespoke scholarly experience.
+This degree also offers generous scholarship opportunities valued at up to $20,000 per annum for up to three years, as well as an opportunity to engage in a bespoke scholarly experience.

 See the course handbook for more information.